UT-ADL/autoware_mini_practice/practice_6/README.md

 * Run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch`
 * Local path should be exactly the width of the local path buffer
-* Place destination and experiment by placing the simulated obstacles on the path and see
+* Place the destination and experiment by placing the simulated obstacles on the path, and see
-   - how many collision points are printed out (try putting simulated obstacles on the edge of the local path buffer)
+   - How many collision points are printed out (try putting simulated obstacles on the edge of the local path buffer)
-   - how many points are printed for one obstacle (4, 5, 6) (does it change when it is on buffer edge?)
+   - How many points are printed for one obstacle (4, 5, 6) (does it change when it is on the buffer edge?)
-* Hint: It might be useful to use `speed_limit` argument when running the launch file with low speed to be able to place the obstacles more conveniently.
+* Hint: It might be useful to use `speed_limit` argument when running the launch file with low speed to place the obstacles more conveniently.
 Try to achieve the polygons with different numbers of points.
 * Verify that everything seems to work and is logical

 Part 2